SchematicHQ/schematic-replicator/README.md

 # Schematic Datastream Replicator

-A high-pe- Reliable Redis-based caching system Mandatory Redis caching for high-performance data storageformance, production-ready service that replicates Schematic data to Redis cache for ultra-fast lookups, serving as a caching proxy between applications and the Schematic API.
+A high-performance, production-ready service that replicates Schematic data to Redis cache for ultra-fast lookups, serving as a caching proxy between applications and the Schematic API.
+Features reliable Redis-based caching system with mandatory Redis caching for high-performance data storage.

 ## 📁 Repository Structure